chrisbecke/ha-vault-in-swarm-with-transit/README.md

 You can now verify the HA status of this cluster by using docker commands to kill the vault1..3 tasks and verifying the vault cluster recovers when there is a quorum of nodes available.

+## Additional notes.

+Using `caddy` to offload the Traefik connections from vault might add an extra hop but is an important design choice.
+Vault rejects listening on 0.0.0.0 if that represents more than one network interface, the alternative is to provide a `VAULT_CLUSTER_INTERFACE: eth0`.
+This in turn overrides more than the listen address, but also `cluster_addr` and means that the cluster and raft both snapshot the container IPs at a point in time - Any task restarts will pick new IPs and the vault cluster will fail.
+Using `caddy` means there is only a single network attached to vault and solves this complication.